Murali-group/GRN-tutorial/README.md

         - TENET installation and configurations (`/home/ismb2022-grn/ISMB2022-GRN-Workshop/TENET`)

 # Running BEELINE
-All steps and commands to run BEELINE are in pre-configured Jupyter notebook ```ISMB 2022 GRN Tutorial on BEELINE.ipynb```.
+All steps and commands to run BEELINE are in pre-configured Jupyter notebook [ISMB 2022 GRN Tutorial on BEELINE.ipynb](./notebooks/ISMB%202022%20GRN%20Tutorial%20on%20BEELINE.ipynb).
 Through this notebook we will perform the following steps -
 1. Activate BEELINE
 2. Run and evaluate GRN inference algorithms using *BLRunner* and *BLEvaluator*, respectively on following datasets